Chokyotager/La-Cosa-Nostra/README.md

 *Note that `roles` is set to `null` so the expansion pack can automatically assign roles.*

 ## Wiki, Guides, and Developers
-For a more detailed guide on installation, how to make your own roles and setups, and the lot, visit our Wiki at https://github.com/Chokyotager/La-Cosa-Nostra/wiki
+For a more detailed guide on installation, how to make your own roles and setups, and the lot, **visit our Wiki** at https://github.com/Chokyotager/La-Cosa-Nostra/wiki

 We also have a forum dedicated to the LCN community.
 If you are a developer wanting to ask some development questions or to share your expansion packs, or if you just want to advertise your LCN server, go here: https://chocoparrot.com/forum

 ## Credits
 **Authors:** ChocoParrot & Hex4Nova

-**Alpha testers:** Justin, Lia
+**Alpha testers:** Justin (SpikedCoffee), Lia

-**Beta testers:** Ardvark8op, ShapeShifted, Les, Lia, Misode, Conjurer, Good Skele, Hex4Nova, Inffy
+**Beta testers:** Ardvark8op, ShapeShifted, Les (Fantome), Lia, Misode, Conjurer, Good Skele, Hex4Nova, Inffy

 **Special thanks:** Error, Fogalog, Inffy, Randium, Sai Kurogetsu, Alisha